epw/consensus/consensus.md

 Some Mages believe that they have a personal spirit who helps guide them on their journey towards enlightenment.
 This spirit may appear in dreams and visions, and likely offers tantalizing, incomplete clues about magic.
 On lucky occasions, the Mage might get a chance to actually talk directly to the spirit, and may get a sense of a favorite manifestation, such as a mythological figure, force of nature, or even a past life.
 These spirits are often called Avatars, or Genius, and they can be a powerful source of inspiration if interacted with regularly.

 Some magical items are simply tools, but others go beyond that.
 Important relics a Mage has found, or artifacts they created themselves, can continue to inspire.
-Doing magic from an ancient spellbook just feels different from piecing the components together out of pop witchcraft, and sometimes a wand chooses a wizard.
+Doing magic from an ancient spellbook just feels different from piecing the components together out of pop witchcraft, and those times that a program is written in concert with the spirit that lives in the computer transcend any amount of hacking on a magical terminal.

+\End{Player}

+\Begin{Player}

 ## Tethered and Untethered